 Like what you heard?
 If you’re ready to start, the first step is filling out our volunteer application.
 This form will let us know how to contact you and what volunteer opportunities you’re interested in.

-Once your application is received it will be reviewed by our Volunteer & Foster Coordinator, Kelsey Barry.
+Once your application is received it will be reviewed by our Volunteer & Foster Coordinator.
 We will review the areas you are interested in and will contact you to set up an orientation when there is an opening in that area.

-At orientation you’ll meet with Kelsey, have a tour of the facility, and get a full explanation of the job duties.
+At orientation you’ll have a tour of the facility and get a full explanation of the job duties.
 At the time of orientation, we request a $25 fee that covers the cost of training and includes a volunteer t-shirt.

 Thank you for your interest in volunteering at the Tuthill Family Pet Rescue & Resource Center!